 E New York and Bristol

 F Plymouth and Melaka

 Do the following statements agree with the information given in Reading Passage?

 YES if the statement agrees with the information

 NOT GIVEN if there is no information on this in the passage

-12 Ports attract many subsidiary and independent industries.
+12. Ports attract many subsidiaries and independent industries.

 13. Ports have to establish a common language of trade.